 - They would lose a nice benefit that no other Chase IHG Rewards Card offers – a 10% rebate on all points redemptions (up to 100,000 refunded points per year)

-What Chase also fails to mention in the upgrade email is that there’s nothing to stop holders of the IHG Rewards Select Card (no longer open to new applicants) from applying for the newer IHG Rewards Club Premier Credit Card (review) and earning a very nice welcome bonus.
+What Chase also fails to mention in the upgrade email is that there’s nothing to stop holders of the IHG Rewards Select Card (which is no longer open to new applicants) from applying for the newer IHG Rewards Club Premier Credit Card (review) and earning a very nice welcome bonus.

-At the time of writing, the IHG Rewards Club Premier Credit Card is offering a huge welcome bonus of 150,000 points when a new cardholder spends $3,000 on purchases in the first 3 months of opening their new account (and the annual fee of $89 is being waived in the first year), and the terms and conditions of the offer are very clear:
+At the time of writing, the IHG Rewards Club Premier Credit Card is offering a welcome bonus of 125,000 points when a new cardholder spends $3,000 on purchases in the first 3 months of opening their new account, and the terms and conditions of the offer are very clear:

 “This product is not available to either (i) current cardmembers of this credit card, or (ii) previous cardmembers of this credit card who received a new cardmember bonus for this credit card within the last 24 months.”

 Holders of the legacy IHG Rewards Club Select Card are not excluded from earning the welcome bonus.
 Even holders of the no annual fee IHG Rewards Travelers Card (review) are not excluded.

 I value the welcome bonus points at $500 (based on the value I know I can easily get when I use my points) so through the current upgrade offer Chase is asking cardholders to forgo the opportunity to earn $500 of value from the welcome bonus and the ability to earn a 10% rebate on all award bookings (up to 100,000 points) in exchange for points worth just $20.

 For most cardholders, this is a terrible deal.